 To try out this feature, you can use DemoUser2 when setting up Synchronization for the second user.
 For technical details, see the full encryption details

-Automatic file backup - When you open a password vault file, it will automatic make a backup copy of itself and save it under the same filename appended with "_backup".
+- When you open a password vault file, it will automatically make a backup copy of itself and save it under the same filename appended with "_backup".
 So if you accidentally delete an account or forget a newly changed master password, you can revert back to a previous version of the vault file.
 Beware that you should still back it up periodically to another place to keep your data safe in case your harddisk ever fails.

-Compact program size - Every feature in S10 Password Vault is carefully designed to minimize the impact on the overall program size by using efficient coding techniques and leveraging .NET Framework components.
-The download is 477KB (only 315KB for the USB-drive zip file!) - far below other programs in its class.
+- Every feature in S10 Password Vault is carefully designed to minimize the impact on the overall program size by using efficient coding techniques and leveraging .NET Framework components.
+The download is 535KB (only 375KB for the USB-drive zip file!) - far below other programs in its class.

-Business benefits - Increase employee productivity and close security gaps.
-See S10 Password Vault for business.
+- Increase employee productivity and close security gaps.
+See S10 Password Vault for business

 PAD file - Portable Application Description file available at http://www.s10soft.com/pad/S10PasswordVaultPad.xml